kumarav1nash/Av1nashOnGit.github.io/linkedInPosts/Asynchronous Processing in Springboot.md

 @Async annotation uses default executor to create and manage threads, if no default executor present it'll create new SimpleAsyncTaskExecutor.

-We should always create custom ThreadPoolTaskExecutor to have more control of thread management
+We should always create custom ThreadPoolTaskExecutor to have more control of thread management in spring boot
 ```java

 ```